tanishqaggarwal/pirateCTF/readme.md

 --------------------

 This repository is divided into four folders.
 - The first folder contains the appengine problem server, which hosts various web challenges and is NOT the scoring server.
-If you're implementing your own CTF, this folder can be deleted as it's pirateCTf-specific.
+If you're implementing your own CTF, this folder can be deleted as it's pirateCTF-specific.
 - The second folder contains the *appengine scoring server*, which is probably what you're concerned with mostly.
 It contains a Google App Engine Python 2.7 webapp2 application that can be run as-is and configured through a web browser.
 - The third folder contains the *shell server implementation*, which includes a account creation Python service module.
 In this folder, setup.py sets up various things such as a shellinabox system for SSHing into the shell server.
 - The fourth folder contains various documents related to pirateCTF 2015 problems, including skeletons of solutions, code and writeups.
-If you're implementing your own CTF, this folder can be deleted as it's pirateCTf-specific.
+If you're implementing your own CTF, this folder can be deleted as it's pirateCTF-specific.

 Usage
 -------------------